mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 ```

 To read the data from the RabbitMQ, we can use the RabbitMQ Consumer tool
-included in the MaxScale source.
+included in the MariaDB MaxScale source.
 For a tutorial on how to use this tool,
 please read [RabbitMQ Consumer Client](../Filters/RabbitMQ-Consumer-Client.md).